Arsenal of Democracy: War in Europe--Britain's Plight (December 1940)

 Impending Crisis

 Secretary Morgenthau cabeled the President that the United States could continue supplying Britain until January when Congress reconvened (December 10).
 [McJimsey, p.
 133.]
 Then a decession would have to be made.
-America would either have to aid Britain or the countruy could not long continue the War.
+America would either have to aid Britain or the country could not long continue the War.
 If America was to aid Britain. how would it be done.
 Outright grants would be politically unpopular and might be difficult to get through Congress.
 It was the President who conceived the answet.
 It was a concept that not only save Britain, but prove popular with the American people as well--Lend Lease.

 American Calculation

-The definitive study of Lend Lease is the KImball book, The Most Unsordid Act, the title taken from a Churchill description.
+The definitive study of Lend Lease is the Kimball book, The Most Unsordid Act, the title taken from a Churchill description.
 The fact is that Lend Lease was not an act of charity.
 While Britain could never have defeated the NAZIs without America, it is difficult to see how America could have fought the War without Britain.
 Much of the War was fought largely with British troops.
 Only after D-Day did the American contribution become the dominant force.
 Britain was also the unsinkable aircraft carrier in the North Atlantic ftom which the strategic bombing campaign was lost.
 Even more serious in 1940 was the Royal Navy.
 If Hitler could have forced a British Vichy, control of the Royal Navy would have lft the Axis with naval superiority.
 President Roosevelt and Hopkins saw what many Americans did not yet see, Britain's survival was crucial for the security of the United States.

 Sources